mehmetRodi/physics-engine-cpp/design-decisions.md

 That keeps `World` focused on simulation flow while contact generation prepares solver-ready data.

+## Rigid-Body Shape Metadata

+Decision: `RigidBody` stores explicit `RigidBodyShape` metadata with a `ShapeType` tag.
+The currently implemented shape is `ShapeType::Sphere` with a `sphereRadius`.

+Context: the collision pipeline is moving from a sphere-only rigid-body model toward shape-aware broadphase and narrowphase code.
+The existing sphere behavior needed to become a named shape representation before adding boxes, convex shapes, or GJK.

+Tradeoff: a small tagged shape struct keeps the current hot path simple, deterministic, allocation-free, and easy to inspect.
+It avoids virtual shape objects or heap-owned polymorphism before measurements or multiple shape types justify that complexity.
+The cost is that the shape model is still minimal and only supports spheres today.

+Status: accepted as Phase 5 groundwork.
+Broadphase proxy generation and current sphere contact generation read from shape metadata.
+Narrowphase still supports sphere-sphere contacts only.

+Future direction: add explicit narrowphase dispatch for supported shape pairs.
+Add box and convex shape metadata only with focused tests.
+Add GJK for convex intersection before considering EPA or richer contact manifolds.

 ## Collision Pipeline Stage Instrumentation

 Decision: add a dedicated `collision_pipeline_bench` that measures rigid-body